cicd-tutorials/cicd-tutorials.net/docs/examples/docker/docker-on-wsl/README.md

-# Install Docker on Windows Subsystem for Linux (WSL)
+# Install Docker on Windows Subsystem for Linux

 If you do not already have Windows Subsystem for Linux (WSL) installed, see [Install Linux on Windows with WSL](https://docs.microsoft.com/en-us/windows/wsl/install) for instructions.